NGC 2264

-NGC 2264 is the designation number of the New General Catalogue that identifies two astronomical objects as a single object: the Cone Nebula, and the Christmas Tree Cluster.
-Two other objects are within this designation but not officially included, the Snowflake Cluster, and the Fox Fur Nebula.
+NGC 2264 is an open cluster of stars and an accompanying H II region, which are individually identified as the Christmas Tree Cluster and the Cone Nebula, respectively.
+Its name is a designation number from the New General Catalogue that identifies the two astronomical objects as a single object.
+Two other objects are associated with this designation but not specifically included: the Snowflake Cluster, and the Fox Fur Nebula.
 All of the objects are located in the Monoceros constellation and are located about 720 parsecs or 2,300 light-years from Earth.
 Due to its relative proximity and large size, it is extremely well-studied.
-NGC 2264 is sometimes referred to as the Christmas Tree Cluster and the Cone Nebula.
-However, the designation of NGC 2264 in the New General Catalogue refers to both objects and not the cluster alone.